-HERON is a joint publication by TNO Built Environment and Geosciences, Delft, and the Netherlands School for Advanced Studies in Construction.
-The Research School, which has been accredited by the Royal Dutch Academy of Sciences (KNAW) on January 1, 1994 (renewed on July 1, 2000), is an inter-university research institute in which the Faculty of Civil Engineering and Geosciences of Delft University of Technology and the Faculty of Building and Architecture of Eindhoven University of Technology are participating.
+HERON is a joint publication by TNO Built Environment and Geosciences, the Faculty of Civil Engineering and Geosciences of Delft University of Technology and the Faculty of Building and Architecture of Eindhoven University of Technology in the Netherlands.

 This publication is named after Heron of Alexandria, a Greek scientist who lived in the first century A.D.
 His all-round knowledge came to us through a number of his writings, in which he dealt with mechanics, hydraulic presses and mechanical systems.
 Heron was also adept at constructing intriguing automatic devices, in which he made ingenious use of physical laws governing the flow of liquids and gases.
 The combination of knowledge and practical ingenuity which this ancient engineer (in the true sense of the word) had at his command is still an essential condition for performing present-day research.